Career-Vault/career-vault-api-documentation-240-tutoring/README.md

 Url | Link to the original job posting
 DatePosted | Date and time in ISO 8601 format.
 The time zone is UTC.
-Description | Description of the job opening in HTML format AlternateDescription | Description of the job opening in HTML format.
+Description | Description of the job opening in HTML format OtherDescription | Description of the job opening in HTML format.
 Attachment | Link to view or download a file attachment to the job.
 Typically contains the job description and/or application form.
 WebsiteUrl | Link to the school district's website